djhsgfjk/rsschool-cv/cv.md

 ## About me
 I started my career as a systems analyst.
-Currently, I work as a JavaScript developer, actively learning various web technologies.
+Currently, I work as a JavaScript developer on a low-code platform, actively learning various web technologies.
 I aspire to grow into a full-fledged front-end developer.

 ## Skills
 - HTML